Azure/dev-community/azure-updates/SEPTEMBER2022.md

 With this functionality developers can now start creating custom apps that:

-- Make and receive Teams calls as a Teams user.
+- Make and receive Teams calls as a Teams user
-- Join Teams meeting as a Teams user.
+- Join Teams meeting as a Teams user
-- Manage incoming and outgoing phone calls based on Teams Phone System and integration with Teams auto attendants and call queues.
+- Manage incoming and outgoing phone calls based on Teams Phone System and integration with Teams auto attendants and call queues
-- Honor assigned Teams user policies.
+- Honor assigned Teams user policies

 [Documentation](https://azure.microsoft.com/updates/general-availability-azure-communication-services-support-for-teams-identities/)